// There's a Story About That!

 ["Science Team Meeting"](https://www.flickr.com/photos/59345957@N05/12994727243) by [NASA ICE](https://www.flickr.com/photos/593

-image by NASA ICE licensed under CC BY 2.0
+image by NASA ICE licensed CC BY 2.0

 Envision: You work at an agency, corporation, or NGO, or you’re a citizen who has come across something… unusual.
 You’ve gathered a team to make recommendations.
 There seems to be a clear explanation.
 And yet, you wonder…